 Running a redundant apache server does not require much from apache itself, but rather the underlying filesystem and a proxy in front of it.
-The filesystem is important, so the website and its php sessions can be shared between the servers.
+The filesystem is important, so the website can be shared between the servers.
 For this we will use GlusterFS.
-The proxy in front of apache will be a combination of HA-proxy and Corosync.
+PHP sessions will have to be shared between the webservers too.
+Redis will be used for that and finally we will put a proxy in front of apache, which will be a combination of Corosync and HA-proxy.

 Configure your system as a GlusterFS client, so you have the following in your fstab.

 /etc/glusterfs/www.vol /var/www glusterfs defaults,_netdev,rw 0 0

 Creating a PHP session on one webserver, does not create it on the other.
 As requests bounces back and forth between the two webservers, this will be a problem for PHP sites.
 A solution to this is using Redis as a storage for the PHP sessions.

 In /etc/php/7.0/apache2/php.ini and /etc/php/7.0/cli/php.ini find the entry session.save_handler = files and change it to the following.

 session.save_handler = redis session.save_path = "tcp://redis01:6379, tcp://redis02:6379, tcp://redis03:6379"

 Copy the configuration to all webservers and finally restart the services.

 service apache2 restart

 Make a simple webpage, that shows something unique about the system and also creates a PHP-session.
 Use this to test the setup.